Date of Last Update

 Export Policy As PDF

 The Graduate Assistantship Policy distinguishes Graduate level policies from policies detailed in the Shared Governance Faculty Handbook Policies that currently govern Undergraduate Student Employees SG 6.02.

 Graduate Assistantships serve several functions.
-First, they provide graduate students with a part-time, paid work experience.
+First, they provide graduate students with part-time, paid work experience.
 Generally, this experience will be directly related to their field of study and will allow them to expand and/or apply their disciplinary knowledge and skills under supervision.

 Second, they provide GVSU faculty and/or university staff assistance in carrying out special projects or other assignments that require the advanced disciplinary skills of graduate students.
 Consequently, Graduate Assistantships facilitate direct interaction between faculty and graduate students through a unique educational experience while providing faculty more opportunity to fulfill their teaching, service and scholarship responsibilities.

 Third, Graduate Assistants may serve in an instructional role where appropriate.
 Service in an “instructional role” requires that the graduate student works under the direct supervision of a tenure track faculty member who has final grading responsibility for the course.
 This corresponds to policies that allow undergraduates opportunities for “assisting in laboratory and studio sessions” Undergraduate Student Employees SG 6.02.

 In all cases, the activities assigned are to have educational value for the graduate student and are not to be used in lieu of hiring student employees for clerical and office support.
-The opportunities provided to graduate students assigned a Graduate Assistantship clearly enhance the graduate student’s experience, enriches their education, and broadens their range of professional skills.
+The opportunities provided to graduate students assigned a Graduate Assistantship clearly enhance the graduate student’s experience, enrich their education, and broaden their range of professional skills.

 See The Graduate School website at www.gvsu.edu/gs for additional information.